Which Of The Following Is Considered A Confined Space

 Treating All Confined Spaces the Same

 Non-permit spaces don't need permits.
+And re-evaluation every time work changes.
 But they do need evaluation.
-And re-evaluation every time work changes.
 Skipping that step is the fastest way to turn a non-permit space into a fatality statistic.

 Assuming "Quick Look" Means No Rules